 Less Competition, Less Problems (Internships)

-Here’s the good news: there’s an easy way to leave the competition behind, and that’s by facing less competition.
 A classic summer internship is hard to resist, but you can get that same experience with a spring or fall internship—and you won’t be battling nearly as many of your peers for the privilege.
-As you can see from our graph below, based on internships.com postings, summer is indeed the standard time for internships, with May being the most popular time to start.
-You’ll see that the highest application activity occurs two to three months before summer internships begin—but almost as many internships start in January (in internship land, that’s spring), and there's no flurry of applications in November or December.
+As you can see from our Internship-Application Cycle graph below (based on Chegg Internship postings), summer is indeed the standard time for internships, with May being the most popular time to start.
+You’ll see that the highest application activity occurs two to three months before summer internships begin.
+However, almost as many internships start in January (in internship land, that’s spring), and there’s no flurry of applications in November or December.
 So, if you’re willing to take on a non-summer internship, you’ll be up against way less competition.

 Chegg data model

 Now, let’s look at those other numbers: More than 11% of internships begin in September (fall), and a whopping 13% kick off in January.
 And yet a scant 9.4% of candidates apply to internships in November and December combined!
 So, if you apply to those three dozen internships in less-popular November, rather than in cool-kid April, you’re increasing your odds by a lot.
 Getting a fall internship is slightly more popular, but still ups your odds of an offer greatly.
 For the 11% of internships starting in September, less than 12% of applications are completed in the previous two months.

 And sure, spring or fall internships mean you’ll be balancing coursework and work-work, but many companies understand that and offer virtual or part-time programs.
 Many even offer school credit.
 So regardless of whether you’re reading this in August, AC blasting and summer days dwindling, or in December, drinking hot cocoa and wondering how to make the most of your spring semester, it’s time to turn on your laptop and apply to those open internships!
 A few months from now, you could be anywhere.